 Director of Pro Personnel, Denver Broncos

-Tom Heckert was named the Cleveland Browns’ general manager on January 11, 2010.
+Prior to Joining Denver, Heckert was the Cleveland Browns’ general manager from 2010-12.
 He joined the club after spending the previous nine seasons with the Philadelphia Eagles (2001-09), including the final four as General Manager (2006-09).

 In Heckert’s first year running Cleveland’s draft, three of the team’s top four draft choices finished the season as starters.
 Cornerback Joe Haden (1st round) and safety T.J.
 Ward (2a) were consensus all-rookie selections.
 In addition, three other rookies - including a pair of draft choices – were on the 53-man squad at season’s end.
 The veteran free agency market netted two starters in linebacker Scott Fujita and tight end Benjamin Watson, the team’s leading receiver last year.
 In addition, trades brought over three more starters in linebacker Chris Gocong, cornerback Sheldon Brown and running back Peyton Hillis, who rushed for a team-high 1,177 yards in 2010.